NOTTINGHAM’S ONLY INDEPENDENT

 The known symptoms which we read about provoked constant self-

-Paranoia grew and suddenly, what would have previously been carefree sexual encounters became liaisons tinged with feelings of risk, danger and death.
-As more information emerged and fear tightened its grip, what was to become quickly known as Safe Sex became the rule and for a while, some gay men began to wear a safety pin on their shirt or jacket to show that they would only practise safer sex.
+Paranoia gripped and grew.
+Suddenly, what would have previously been carefree sexual encounters became liaisons tinged with feelings of risk, danger and death.
+As more information emerged and fear tightened its grasp, what was to become quickly known as Safe Sex became the rule and for a brief time, some gay men began to wear a safety pin on their shirt or jacket to show that they would only practise safer sex.
 It was a dire time filled with desperate uncertainty and anxiety.

 During a 2015 documentary about the late DJ Kenny Everett, when the subject arrived at his HIV positive diagnosis and death to AIDS, fellow DJ Paul Gambaccini stated: